-Before all the fad foods we have today, there were good old traditional pastries like Ang Ku Kueh.
+Before all the fad foods that exist today, there were good old traditional pastries like Ang Ku Kueh.

-A traditionally red pastry with a sticky, chewy skin wrapped over a sweet filling, this kueh was a regular feature on the dining table when many of us were children.
+A traditionally red pastry consisting of a sticky, chewy skin, wrapped over a sweet filling, this kueh was a regular feature on the dining table when many of us were children.

-Kueh Ho Jiak, which literally translates into ‘kueh nice to eat‘ hopes to bring the humble kueh to the new ‘gram loving, health conscious generation by changing up its taste and appearance.
+Kueh Ho Jiak, which literally translates to ‘kueh nice to eat‘, hopes to bring the humble kueh to the ‘gram-loving, health-conscious generation by changing up its flavours and appearance.

-Located in the CBD at Tanjong Pagar Plaza Food Centre, every one of the kuehs here are handmade with love.
+Located in the CBD, at Tanjong Pagar Plaza Food Centre, every one of the kuehs here is handmade with love.

 Think multi-toned kuehs in purple, brown, yellow, and black hues.
-These kuehs come in different shapes, including bear, Hello Kitty, flower, heart, and circle.
-This facelift feels fresh, while still pointing to its traditional roots with the banana leaf at the base of each kueh!
+These kuehs come in a variety of shapes: bear, Hello Kitty, flower, heart, and circle.
+This facelift feels fresh, while still pointing to the kueh’s traditional roots with the banana leaf at the base of each one!

 A Fresh Spin On Kueh

-While traditional Ang Ku Kueh skins were made of glutinous rice flour, the skins of Kueh Ho Jiak’s Ang Ku Kuehs are made from 5 different varieties of sweet potatoes: Japanese sweet potatoes, Purple sweet potatoes, Jewel sweet potatoes, Hannah sweet potatoes, and Garnet sweet potatoes.
+While Ang Ku Kueh skins are traditionally made of glutinous rice flour, the skins of Kueh Ho Jiak’s Ang Ku Kuehs are made of 5 different varieties of sweet potatoes: Japanese sweet potatoes, Purple sweet potatoes, Jewel sweet potatoes, Hannah sweet potatoes, and Garnet sweet potatoes.

-The different coloured sweet potatoes is also what gives these kuehs their unique hues – no artificial colours are used in the making of these little snacks!
+The different coloured sweet potatoes are also what give these kuehs their unique hues.
+No artificial colourings are used in the making of these little snacks!

-While hae bee hiam might sound weird at first, try it before you make a judgment!
-Spicy without being overly salty, this is a must try for those of you who love your savoury foods.
+While hae bee hiam Ang Ku Kueh may sound odd, don’t write it off without giving it a try!
+Spicy without being overly salty, this is likely to be a winner among those of you who love your savoury foods.

-Generally, the kuehs here are less sweet than those we’re used to eating.
-That threw us off at first, but the more we ate it, the more we liked it!
-The skin is also softer than other kuehs we’ve tried, which we love as well!
+Generally, the kuehs here are less sweet than those you may be used to eating.
+While this threw us off at first, the more we had of it, the more we grew to like it!
+The skin of these kuehs is also softer than others we’ve tried – another thing we really like.

-The crowd favourites here are the durian flavour, so make sure to give that a try if they’re available when you drop by!
+The crowd favourite here is the durian Ang Ku Kueh, so make sure to give that a try if they’re available when you stop by!